Barbès–Rochechouart station: History

-The elevated Line 2 station was opened on 31 January 1903 as Boulevard Barbès station, as part of the extension of Line 2 from Anvers to Bagnolet'(now called Alexandre Dumas).
-It was renamed to its current name eight days later.
+The elevated Line 2 station was opened on 31 January 1903 as Boulevard Barbès station, as part of the extension of Line 2 from Anvers to Bagnolet (now called Alexandre Dumas).
+It was renamed to its current name eight days later, becoming the first station in the Paris metro named for a woman.
 Line 2 descends into a tunnel to the west of the station.
 The underground Line 4 station was opened on 21 April 1908 as part of the first section of the line from Châtelet to Porte de Clignancourt.

 The disastrous fire of 10 August 1903 that resulted in eighty deaths at Couronnes station began at Barbès–Rochechouart.
 During World War II, on 21 August 1941, Pierre Georges and three companions of the French Resistance shot and killed a German naval cadet named Alfons Moser when he was boarding a train at the Barbès station at eight in the morning.
 The killing was in revenge for the execution of Samuel Tyszelman for taking part in an anti-German demonstration.

 This was the start of a series of assassinations and reprisals that resulted in five hundred French hostages being executed in the next few months.

 During work carried out in 1987, the Hector Guimard's entrance was transferred to the Bolivar metro station.
 The station was renovated in 1998.

 On 2 December 2016, a train derailed at the station, with no casualties but blocked traffic for 48 hours on part of the line.
 The derailment was caused by the fall of an inverter boot from the train, located under the body of car.

 In 2019, 7,974,496 travelers entered this station which placed it at the 29th position of the metro stations for its usage.